relaystr/ndk/packages/rust_verifier/README.md

         └── rust_lib_ndk.js
 ```

+!!!
+The `RustEventVerifier()` object must only be created once!
+This is a limitation on the web due to the way web workers are handled.
+!!!

 ## Performance on Web

 The verifier runs in `wasm` to enable threading your server must send the following headers: